 Studying the Shubenacadie River

 Alton is providing funding to IKANAWTIKET Environmental Incorporated to help support a two year study that is currently underway on the Shubenacadie River system.
 IKANAWTIKET is an Aboriginal environmental educational charity.
+In 2017 Alton extended support for the study to help provide a year-to-year comparison of sampling results.

 Fish fact sheets